top of page

 Key Takeaways

-• Perimenopause can affect mood, sleep, focus, and anxiety, even with long standing conditions
+• Perimenopause can affect mood, sleep, focus, and anxiety, sometimes even for women who have managed their mental health well for years.

-• PFBH coordinates care with OB-GYN and women’s health providers across Charlotte and North Carolina
+• At PFBH, we work closely with OB-GYNs and women’s health providers across Charlotte and North Carolina to provide coordinated, whole-person care.

 About the Author